LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 http://localhost:7071/api/GetNewToken?username=<RDP Username>&refreshtoken=<refresh token>&appid=<AppKey or Client Id>&userefreshtoken=true
 ```

-If you wish to send HTTP Post to the function.
-You need to compose the request content in JSON message like below sample.
+Suppose you wish to send HTTP Post to the function.
+You need to compose the requested content in the JSON message like the below sample.

 ```json
 {